ralphjsmit/tall-interactive/README.md

 3. `$recordPathIfGiven` to access the current path to the record (if any)
 4. `$formVersion` to access the current form version.
 You could use this to make minor between different versions of your form (like a 'create' and 'edit' version of the same form).
 5. `$formData` to access the current form data.
 Only available in the `submitForm` method.
 6. `$close` to get a closure that allows you to close an actionable.
 You may pass the closure a string with the `id` of an actionable in order to close that actionable.
 It defaults to the current actionable.
 If you pass an `id` that doesn't exist nothing will happen.

-This is a very advanced way of customization which modals should be open and which modals not.
 7. `$forceClose` to get a closure that allows you to close all open actionables.

+Using the `$close()` and `$forceClose()` closures are a very advanced way of customization which modals should be open and which modals not.

 You may mix-and-match those dependencies however you like and only include those that you need.
 Similar to [Filament's closure customization](https://filamentadmin.com/docs/2.x/forms/advanced#using-closure-customisation).